DeimosMH/CodeTasks/Notes/C++PrimerPlus/C++PrimerPlus.md

-The first file should be a header file that contains the namespace.The second file should be a source code file that extends the namespace to provide definitions for the three prototyped functions.The third file should declare two Sales objects.
+The first file should be a header file that contains the namespace.The second file should be a source code file that extends the namespace to provide definitions for the three prototyped functions.
+The third file should declare two Sales objects.
 It should use the interactive version of setSales() to provide values for one structure and the non-interactive version of setSales() to provide values for the second structure.
 It should display the contents of both structures by using